Kusari (Japanese mail armour): History and description

 The Japanese had more varieties of mail than all the rest of the world put together.
-Kusari was used in samurai armour at least from the time of the Mongol invasions (1270s) but particularly from the Nanboku-chō period (1336–1392).
+Kusari was used in samurai armour at least from the time of the Mongol invasions of Japan (1270s) but particularly from the Nanboku-chō period (1336–1392).

 Kusari was typically made with rings that were much smaller than their European counterparts, and patches of kusari were used to link together plates and to drape over vulnerable areas such as the underarm.
-Most common parts of samurai armour could be made with kusari as the main armour defense as well as many types of garments including jackets, hoods, gloves, vests, shin, shoulder, thigh guards, even kusari tabi socks.
-Kusari gusoku (chain armour) was commonly used during the Edo period 1603 to 1868 as a stand-alone defense.
-According to George Cameron Stone, "Entire suits of mail kusari gusoku were worn on occasions, sometimes under the ordinary clothing".During most of the Edo period, traditional armour was for the most part relegated to ceremonial use and as a display of wealth, power, class and rank, while lightweight portable armour and armoured clothing such as tatami armour and kusari karabira were still in use.
-While large battles were a thing of the past, revolts, peasant uprisings, clan conflicts, individual duels, assassination attempts etc. ensured that samurai still needed some kind of armour protection.
-Edo period samurai police officers (machi-kata doshin) wore kusari garments for protection when making an arrest, and Ian Bottomley in his book Arms and Armor of the Samurai: The History of Weaponry in Ancient Japan shows a picture of a kusari armour and mentions kusari katabira (chain jackets) with detachable arms being worn by samurai police officials during the Edo period.
-The end of the samurai era in the 1860s, along with the 1876 ban on wearing swords in public, marked the end of any practical use for mail and other armour in Japan.
+Most common parts of samurai armour could be made with kusari as the main armour defence as well as many types of garments including jackets, hoods, gloves, vests, greaves, pauldrons, thigh guards, even kusari tabi socks.

+Kusari was commonly used during the Edo period (1603–1868) for a soldier's entire armour.
+According to George Cameron Stone, "Entire suits of mail were worn on occasions, sometimes under the ordinary clothing".
+During most of the Edo period, traditional armour was for the most part relegated to ceremonial use and as a display of wealth, power, class, and rank, while lightweight portable armour and armoured clothing such as tatami armour and kusari karabira were still in use.
+While large battles were a thing of the past, revolts, peasant uprisings, clan conflicts, individual duels, assassination attempts, and the like ensured that samurai still needed some kind of armour protection.
+Edo-period samurai police officers (machikata doshin) wore kusari garments for protection when making an arrest, and Ian Bottomley in Arms and Armor of the Samurai: The History of Weaponry in Ancient Japan shows a picture of kusari armour and mentions kusari katabira "chain jazerants" with detachable arms being worn by samurai police officials during the Edo period.

+The end of the samurai era in the 1860s, along with the 1876 Haitō Edict banning carrying weapons in public, marked the end of any practical use for mail and other armour in Japan.
 Japan turned to a conscription army and uniforms replaced armour.

 Types of kusari

-The Japanese used many different weave methods including: a square 4-in-1 pattern (so gusari), a hexagonal 6-in-1 pattern (hana gusari) and a European 4-in-1 (nanban gusari), the kusari links could be doubled up and some examples were tripled in a possible attempt to make the kusari bullet resistant.
+The Japanese used many different weave methods to produce kusari mail, including: a square 4-in-1 pattern (so-gusari), a hexagonal 6-in-1 pattern (hana-gusari), and a European 4-in-1 (nanban-gusari), the kusari links could be doubled up, and some examples were tripled in a possible attempt to make the kusari bullet resistant.
 The links were lacquered black to prevent rusting, and were always stitched onto a backing of cloth or leather.
 The kusari was sometimes concealed entirely between layers of cloth.